-Each member on the student's advisory committee (excluding the research advisor), as well as an additional external faculty examiner appointed by the GCSC Chair, will evaluate the written proposal and provide a numerical score (0-100) and optional additional comments.
+Each member on the student's Advisory Committee (excluding the Advisory Committee Chair), as well as an additional external faculty examiner (Examining Committee Chair) appointed by the Graduate Program Director, will evaluate the written proposal and provide a numerical score (0-100) and optional additional comments.
 Each committee member is asked to use the following rubric when marking the oral proposal.